davidcristian/Army-Database-TSQL/README.md

 Write a stored procedure that receives as a parameter a version number and brings the database to that version.

 ### 4
 Assess the performance of your design.
-To record different test configurations and results, you create the following relational structure:
+To record different test configurations and results, create the following relational structure:

 - Tests – holds data about different tests;
 - Tables – holds data about tables that can take part in tests;